sepharoni/Super-Push-Puzzle/README.md

 To put this in the context of Super Push Puzzle: the game moving from development to release will constitute an update to the x of x.y.z, the game receiving additional level(s) will constitute an update to the y, and tweaks to existing levels or bug fixes will update the z.

 Editing scripts to improve cleanliness, performance, or provide minor adjustments to game balance/feel is a z-type change.
-Editing scripts with the intent of redesigning their function or adding new scripts entirely is a y-type change.
+Editing scripts with the intent of redesigning their function.
+Adding new scripts is a similar principle: new scripts that serve to improve cleanliness without adding features to the game itself are z-type changes.
+New scripts that alter gameplay are y-type changes.

 ## Contributing